DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Dirk_Lewandowski_def/index.markdown

 generates and disseminates geodata.
 Making web data available is no different from these other public services.

-References
+**References**

-Bharat, Krishna, and Andrei Broder, ‘A Technique For Measuring the Relative Size and Overlap of Public Web Search Engines’, *Computer Networks and ISDN Systems* 30*.*1-7 (1998): 379-388.
+Bharat, Krishna and Andrei Broder.
+‘A Technique For Measuring the Relative Size and Overlap of Public Web Search Engines’, *Computer Networks and ISDN Systems* 30.1-7 (1998): 379-388.

 Dominikowski, Thomas.
 ‘Zur Geschichte der Websuchmaschinen in Deutschland’ in Dirk Lewandowski (ed.) *Handbuch Internet-Suchmaschinen
 3: Suchmaschinen zwischen Technik und Gesellschaft,* Berlin: Akademische Verlagsgesellschaft AKA, 2013, pp. 3-34.

-Eimeren, Birgit van, and Beate Frees, 'ARD/ZDF-Onlinestudie 2012: 76
+Eimeren, Birgit van and Beate Frees.
+'ARD/ZDF-Onlinestudie 2012: 76
 Prozent der Deutschen online – neue Nutzungssituationen durch mobile Endgeräte', *Media Perspektiven* 7-8 (2012): 362-379.

-Gulli, Antonio, and Alessio Signorini, 'The Indexable Web is More Than 11.5 Billion Pages’, *14th International Conference on World Wide Web,* 2005, pp. 902-903.
+Gulli, Antonio and Alessio Signorini.
+'The Indexable Web is More Than 11.5 Billion Pages’, *14th International Conference on World Wide Web,* 2005, pp. 902-903.

-Lawrence, Steve, and C. Lee Giles, ‘Accessibility of Information on the Web’, *Nature* 400 (8 July 1998): 107-109.
+Lawrence, Steve, and C. Lee Giles.
+‘Accessibility of Information on the Web’, *Nature* 400 (8 July 1998): 107-109.

 \_\_\_\_\_.
 ‘Searching the World Wide Web’ *Science* 280 (3 April 1998):